mikerenfro/puppetmaster-bootstrap/README.markdown

   * puppet and puppetmaster-passenger packages from apt.puppetlabs.com
   * puppetdb module from puppetforge for Postgresql and storeconfigs

+All modules, manifests, and other content is stored in environment directories, rather in top-level /etc/puppet directories.
+This should make it easier to merge code changes among dev, testing, and production environments as appropriate.

+To keep this structure intact, any calls to `puppet module install` need to have additional arguments of `--environment ${env} --modulepath /etc/puppet/environments/${env}/modules`, replacing `${env}` with the actual environment name.

 Installation:

   1. mkdir (target); cd (target)